fialot/Catalog/README.md

 # Catalog
-Catalog is software for cataloging items, books or boardgames.
+Catalog is is a C# Windows form application for cataloging items, books or boardgames.